The Huffencooper Guide to New Orleans

 R Bar is a rock’n’roll bar in a boutique hotel that offers cheap haircuts on Monday nights and free shrimp boils (tip the cook) for patrons on Fridays during the summer.

-Local Beers:
+Local Beers

 Chances are you have Abita wherever you happen to live -- they’re one of the few Louisian beers with national distribution, and their Purple Haze and Amber are fairly easy to come by.
 You won’t get much closer to the source, though, and they also put out a lot of seasonal stuff that doesn’t make it nationwide.

 Bayou Teche is probably not in your local bar, but their brews are worth seeking out -- or at least trying if you see them on tap.
 We’ve also enjoyed beer from NOLA Brewing, Tin Roof, Mudbug and Lazy Magnolia.
+We had a fun night watching a band perform at Zony Mash Beer Project, and enjoyed their beer as well as their hard seltzer.

-ENTERTAINMENT
+ENTERTAINMENT & SHOPPING

 There's music all over the place, but it might be hard to find something that's not just a run-of-the-mill trio in a bar.
 Pick up The Gambit, New Orleans' independent weekly, for a good list of what's happening while you're there.
 If you happen to see a listing for Ingrid Lucia, go.
 She's one of our favorites.
 WWOZ’s Live Wire music calendar is another amazing resource for seeing live music; the on-air version at the top of “every odd hour” lists shows by start time.